History of sport in Australia: 1910s

 In 1910, the Great Britain rugby league team went on their first tour of Australasia and defeated Australia to win the Ashes.

 Women represented Australia for the first time at the Olympics in 1912.

-Surfing came to Australia by 1915 with the first surf-life saving competition being held that year.
+Surfing came to Australia by 1915, with the first surf-life saving competition being held that year.

 Les Darcy began his boxing career in 1915, with some of his later fights taking place at Sydney Stadium.
-The following year, an American promoter encouraged Darcy to go to the United States at a time when Australia was actively recruiting young men for the armed services.
-Controversy resulted and Darcy died at the age of 21 in the United States.
+The following year, an American promoter encouraged him to go to the United States at a time when Australia was actively recruiting young men for the armed services.
+Controversy resulted and Darcy died at the age of 21 in the US.
 When his body was returned to Australia, 100,000 people attended his Sydney funeral.
 Darcy would remain significant to Australians into the 2000s, when Kevin Rudd mentioned his story.

 Australian sport during the First World War was heavily affected as many athletes joined the First Australian Imperial Force.
-An example of this, the 1916 VFL season was contested by only four clubs.
-Patriotism ran so strongly that St Kilda changed their club colours because their traditional red, white and black colours were the same as the German Empire.
+The 1916 VFL season was contested by only four clubs.
+Patriotism ran so strongly that St Kilda changed their club colours because their traditional red, white and black colours were the same as those of the German Empire.

 1920s

 In 1922, a committee in Australia investigated the benefits of physical education for girls.
-They came up with several recommendations regarding what sports were and were not appropriate for gals to play based on the level of fitness required.
-It was determined that for some individual girls that for medical reasons, the girls should probably not be allowed to participate in tennis, netball, lacrosse, golf, hockey, and cricket.
-Football was completely medically inappropriate for girls to play.
-It was medically appropriate for all girls to be able to participate in, so long as they were not done in an overly competitive manner, swimming, rowing, cycling and horseback riding.
+They came up with several recommendations regarding what sports were and were not appropriate for girls to play based on the level of fitness required.
+It was determined that for medical reasons, some girls should not be allowed to participate in tennis, netball, lacrosse, golf, hockey, and cricket.
+Football was determined to be completely medically inappropriate for girls to play.
+Appropriate sports for all girls, so long as they were not overly competitive, included swimming, rowing, cycling and horseback riding.

 Dick Eve won Australia's first Olympic diving gold medal in 1924.

-The first inter-state women's ice hockey championship tournament was held in the first week in August 1922 between New South Wales and Victoria, New South Wales won the first game of the series 3-0.
+The first interstate women's ice hockey championship tournament was held in the first week of August 1922 between New South Wales and Victoria.
+New South Wales won the first game of the series 3-0.
 They were awarded the Gower Cup.

-In 1924 the Australian Rugby League Board of Control, later to be known as the Australian Rugby League, was formed to administer the national team (the Kangaroos), and later as the national governing body for the sport of Rugby League.
-In 1928 the team also adopted the national colours of green and gold for the first time, having previously used blue and maroon, making the Kangaroos the third national sporting body to do so after cricket (from 1899) and the Australian Olympic team (from 1908).
+In 1924 the Australian Rugby League Board of Control, later to be known as the Australian Rugby League, was formed to administer the national team (the Kangaroos), and later as the national governing body for the sport of rugby league.
+In 1928 the team adopted the national colours of green and gold for the first time, having previously used blue and maroon, making the Kangaroos the third national sporting body to do so after cricket (from 1899) and the Australian Olympic team (from 1908).

-In 1927, the tennis Australasian Championships were renamed as the Australian Championships, and was held at Kooyong Stadium Melbourne.
+In 1927, the tennis Australasian Championships was renamed as the Australian Championships and was held at Kooyong Stadium Melbourne.

 Netball Australia was founded in 1927 as the All Australia Women's Basket Ball Association.